How to keep a healthy digestive system and lose 15 pounds of belly fat

 And then there is stress!
 Who doesn’t struggle with stress?
 Stress is normal and we are meant to be able to adapt to stress.

-However we live in a perpetual state of flight or fight like we are being changed by a saber-toothed tiger 18 hours per day.
+However we live in a perpetual state of flight or fight like we are being charged by a saber-toothed tiger all day.
 Our health doesn’t have the capacity to adapt anymore.
 It is on full alert permanently.

 There’s a reason you get butterflies in your stomach or feel the urge to run to the bathroom when you’re stressed – it’s your brain-gut connection3.